-This week's Westmeath Independent is now on the shelves and features 40 pages of the best local news, sport and photos.
-Our stories include:
+This week's Westmeath Independent is now on the shelves and features the best local news, sports, features and photography coverage.

 * Drumraney's Ruairi speaks of his recovery from a brain haemorrhage

 * Concern over Christmas water supply in Athlone after 12 outages since November